OmegaPointZero/nodechan/README.md

 + Manage Banners
 + Add helmet.js for security
 + Add new middleware for admins accessing the API endpoints for admins that doens't allow attackers to enumerate the login route
-+ Add middleware to prevent users from replying to locked threads (if thread is locked, renders w/o reply form, but updated threads can still reply and can still reply via api)
++ Add middleware to prevent users from replying to locked threads (if thread is locked, thread page renders w/o reply form, but updated threads can still reply and can still reply via api)

 ### API
 + Modify the /api/users to be /api/admin/users, to be consistent with admin route nomenclature